Sherry McKee, PhD

-Dr. McKee is an Associate Professor of Psychiatry and Director of the Yale Behavioral Pharmacology Laboratory at the Yale University School of Medicine.
+Dr. McKee is a Professor of Psychiatry and Director of the Yale Behavioral Pharmacology Laboratory at the Yale University School of Medicine.
+In addition, Dr. McKee was recently named Deputy Director of Women’s Health Research at Yale.
 Much of Dr. McKee’s work has been directed at understanding why women have more difficulty quitting smoking than men, with a particular focus on the relationship between negative affect (stress, depression) and smoking behavior.
 Dr. McKee’s transdisciplinary work utilizes various methodologies including human laboratory paradigms, clinical trials, survey research, and epidemiological research to uncover the mechanisms underlying poor smoking outcomes and to translate these findings into improved interventions.
 Dr. McKee is the PI on research grants to examine how stress and negative affect influence smoking behavior in women and men (RL1DA02857, R21DA017234, Women’s Health Research at Yale’s Women’s Health Investigator Program) and has published extensively on topics pertaining to women’s health and tobacco.
 She has developed human laboratory models to screen smoking cessation medications for their effect on stress reactivity, and currently consults to other laboratories on the use of her smoking lapse models.
 Dr. McKee has received awards for her research contributions from the Society of Research on Nicotine and Tobacco, NIDA, APA, and the Research Society on Alcoholism.

 Carolyn Mazure, PhD